SashaD826/Portfolio/README.md

 Here, I share a couple of projects where I used various methods to uncover key data insights.
 Each showcases my enthusiasm for turning data into clear, impactful solutions.

 ### Book Recommender
   **Description:** The Book Recommender is a Python-based application that suggests books based on a user's favorite book, using a relatively large database of books and their ratings.
 It analyzes book attributes like title, author and returns a list of recommended books that were chosen according to their correlation with the user's favorite book.
-The system handles errors for invalid inputs and typos.
+The system handles errors for invalid inputs, incomplete book titles and typos.

    **Problem:** The dataset is relatively large, the same book can have variations in its book titles.